OUR MANAGING DIRECTOR

 In the spring of 2021, ten finalists were selected for the Charter One North Carolina Charter Schools Principal of the Year.
 Out of the 201 North Carolina Charter School leaders across the state, Managing Director/Principal Leslie Hall Paynter was one of the ten finalists.
 Leslie considered this a great honor and was humbled to be selected.

-Next year, Leslie and her husband will celebrate their 30th anniversary!
+This year, Leslie and her husband celebrated their 30th anniversary!
 They have two sons that are ECU Pirates.
-Her eldest son graduated from East Carolina University in 2018 and is a local realtor.
-Her youngest son is entering his senior year at ECU and will graduate in May 2022 with a degree in Finance.
+Her eldest son, Sam, graduated from East Carolina University in 2018 and is a local realtor with Berkshire Hathaway in Durham.
+Her youngest son, John, graduated from ECU in May with a degree in Finance and is getting his MBA.
 Leslie is also a former voice major and loves all kinds of music from bluegrass to opera.
 She is thankful that both of her boys sing well, since singing off key is one of her “pet peeves”.

-Leslie is thrilled to be the Managing Director of Alamance Community School and knows that we are truly creating and building something wonderful and long-lasting for our students and our community.
+Leslie is thrilled to be the Managing Director of Alamance Community School and knows that we are truly creating and building something wonderful that will have a long-lasting positive impact for our students and our community.
 One of her favorite quotes is by Sir Winston Churchill.
 He said, “Every day you may make progress.
 Every step may be fruitful.
 Yet there will stretch out before you an ever-lengthening, ever-ascending, ever-improving path.
 You know you will never get to the end of the journey.
 But this, so far from discouraging, only adds to the joy and glory of the climb."

 OUR BOARD OF DIRECTORS